mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-04.md

 The Agent2Agent protocol can be used to enable agents to communicate to each other remotely.

 LangChain4j provides the `langchain4j-agentic-a2a` module, which can be used with `langchain4j-agentic` to add remote agents to a workflow in the same way as you have been adding local agents.
 We will declare an A2A agent in our existing app that we will then add to our workflow.
-Communicating with this local agent will make a2a send the agent request to the remotely connected agent.
+Communicating with this local agent will make A2A send the agent request to the remotely connected agent.

-You will see how the A2A sdk handles the protocol in our remote A2A server built on Quarkus.
+You will see how the A2A SDK handles the protocol in our remote A2A server built on Quarkus.
 As part of the protocol, agents defined in the server must provide an `AgentCard` which describes:

-- The name and description of the agent
+- The name and description of the agent.
-- The agent's capabilities (the parts of the A2A protocol it supports)
+- The agent's capabilities (the parts of the A2A protocol it supports).
-- The agent's skills (what the agent's purpose is)
+- The agent's skills (what the agent's purpose is).
-- etc.
+- Etc.

 A2A Agents must also implement an `AgentExecutor`.
-The A2A sdk calls the `AgentExecutor.execute` method when it wants to invoke your agent.
+The A2A SDK calls the `AgentExecutor.execute` method when it wants to invoke your agent.
 Your implementation of the `AgentExecutor` interface is responsible for calling your agent (for example your LangChain4j AI service or Agent).
 The `AgentExecutor.execute` method has the following signature:

 ```java
 public void execute(RequestContext context, EventQueue eventQueue)